 Like many other types of addiction, the risk of codependence is often passed down from parents to their children.
 But unlike substance addiction, genetic factors aren’t heavily involved.
 Rather, codependency is a learned behavior that children adopt by “watching and imitating other family members who display this type of behavior,” according to Mental Health America.

 The connection, however, is not always obvious to the codependent individual.
-They may, for example, feel an overwhelming need to satisfy others, so much so that they put their own hopes and desires aside entirely (this may cause identity crisis, loss sense of self, or lack of direction in career choice or purpose in life).
-And while they may know that these behaviors are in fact destructive (some don’t even acknowledge that fact), they might not recognize exactly why they’re so driven to perform these self-sacrificing deeds in the first place.
-That’s why it’s absolutely crucial if you suspect you are in a codependent relationship that you get qualified help immediately, especially if there is substance abuse or emotional eating involved as well.
+They may, for example, feel an overwhelming need to satisfy others, so much so that they put their hopes and desires aside entirely (this may cause an identity crisis, loss of sense of self, or lack of direction in career choice or purpose in life).
+And while they may know that these behaviors are destructive (some don’t even acknowledge that fact), they might not recognize exactly why they’re so driven to perform these self-sacrificing deeds in the first place.
+That’s why it’s crucial if you suspect you are in a codependent relationship that you get qualified help immediately, especially if there is substance abuse or emotional eating involved as well.

 Individuals raised in dysfunctional families are more likely to become codependent adults.
 Dysfunctional families might include:

 Narcissistic parent(s) who rely on children for praise and comfort